ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 ### Browser display notes

-When uploaded the html.zip file is extracted on our servers and a mini-website is created.
-When the user clicks the link to view the html.zip in their browser they are first authenticated onto this mini-website, given a unique URL and a cookie.
-This URL is valid only this user for 7 days for so long as the cookie is valid.
+When uploaded, the html.zip file is extracted on our servers and a mini-website is created.
+When the user clicks the link to view the html.zip in their browser, they are authenticated onto this mini-website, given a unique URL and a cookie.
+This URL is valid only for this user, for 7 days, so long as the cookie is valid.

 The mini-website is displayed in an `iframe` and the code in the html.zip should allow for this.